-Performance Outcomes Acceptable Outcomes Applicant Response encroachment by a 150mm high vertical kerb edge or similar durable obstruction.
-AO5.4 Landscape planting consists of hardy tropical species suited to Douglas Shire's climatic conditions.
+Performance Outcomes Acceptable Outcomes Applicant Response AO5.4 Landscape planting consists of hardy tropical species suited to Douglas Shire's climatic conditions.
 Complies with acceptable outcome PO6 The movement of traffic on roads is not compromised by the loading and unloading of goods.
 AO6 All delivery/pick up vehicles are situated entirely within the site when being loaded and/or unloaded with goods.
 Not applicable PO7 The movement of traffic on roads is not compromised by access and egress to the site.
 AO7.1 Site access for vehicles is limited to one point per road frontage. or Not applicable Access to the site is via Easement CSP273000.
-Site has no road frontage.
+Site has no direct road frontage.
 AO7.2 If needed, two access points separated by a minimum of 10 metres to facilitate on-site vehicular manoeuvring for large vehicles.
 Not applicable AO7.3 Sufficient space is available for vehicles to manoeuvre within the site so as to enter and leave the site in forward gear.
 Complies with acceptable outcome PO8 Development collects and disposes of waste materials and caters for spillages in a manner that prevents contamination of land or water.
 AO8.1 Sources of potential contaminants are roofed and sealed with impervious surfaces and provided with 110% storage capacity bund for spillage containment.
 Complies with acceptable outcome AO8.2 Roof and storm water are directed away from areas of potential contamination.
-Complies with acceptable outcome
+Complies with acceptable outcome A08.3 Will be complied with

-Performance Outcomes Acceptable Outcomes Applicant Response AO8.3 Contaminating materials are stored at levels above the defined flood / storm tide event, whichever is the highest.
-Will be complied with For assessable development PO9 The establishment of uses is consistent with the outcomes sought for the Industry Zone and protects the zone from the intrusion of inconsistent uses.
+Performance Outcomes Acceptable Outcomes Applicant Response Contaminating materials are stored at levels above the defined flood / storm tide event, whichever is the highest.
+For assessable development PO9 The establishment of uses is consistent with the outcomes sought for the Industry Zone and protects the zone from the intrusion of inconsistent uses.
 Uses identified in Table 6.2.5.3.b are not established in the Industry Zone.
 Complies with performance outcome The sites adjoining to the south and west are zoned Industry and have the following uses: 1.
 Lots 12SP273000 has a Marano's Fuel (Service Station); and 2.
 3SP262338 has a jetty for boats (Landing) Marano's Fuel is the landowner and has given consent.
 The use is consistent with the outcomes sought for the industry zone and is considered non-intrusive.
-Refer to Section 2.3 for further discussion PO10 Development does not lower the standards of amenity in terms of air, noise, odour, electrical interference and vibrations at any land use associated with the: (a) the Accommodation activity group, located outside the Industry Zone; (b) the Sensitive land use activity group, located outside the Industry Zone.
-AO10 No acceptable outcomes are prescribed.
-Complies with performance outcome The proposed helicopters are sited on the western side of the site.
-The proposed design of the development provides buildings to be built along the eastern boundary.
-The development mitigates impacts associated with the take-off and landing of helicopters through the following: 1. only operates during the day (besides emergency services in an emergency situation i.e., medivac)
+The Douglas Shire Planning Scheme 2018 Section 1.5 Hierarchy of assessment criteria states that where there is inconsistency between provisions within the planning scheme, the following rules apply: (d) local plan codes prevail over zone codes, use codes and other development codes to the extent of the inconsistency; (e) zone codes prevail over use codes and other development codes to the extent of the inconsistency.